 1959 Leica M3

-This iconic camera is regarded by many as the best film camera ever made!
+This iconic camera (seen above with Henri Cartier-Bresson) is regarded by many as the best film camera ever made!
 Introduced in 1954 it was nothing short of revolutionary at the time.
 It incorporated lever wind, bayonet lenses and a combined viewfinder/rangefinder – features which would become standard on all cameras going forward.
 The viewfinder also included frames for three lens focal lengths, and these changed automatically when the appropriate lens was fitted.
 The M3, and subsequent M4 and M5 were made by hand to high tolerances in Wetzlar, Germany.
 This example is fitted with the equally legendary 50mm f2 Summicron lens which dates from 1958.

 The son of the founder of the company Ernst Leitz l, he was born in 1871 and died in 1956 so he oversaw the introduction of the first Leica camera, and the M3.
 His was a family company with good working conditions.